atsushieno/fluidsynth-midi-service-j/README.md

 Fluidsynth is one of such a software synthesizer and is (considerably) easy to port to Android.
 It is written in C with a handful of C library dependencies.

-Apart from Android MIDI API, it is also possible to use libfluidsynth as a mere library that is used only for an app, without offering MIDI ports as a service.
+(Apart from Android MIDI API, it is also possible to use libfluidsynth as a mere library that is used only for an app, without offering MIDI ports as a service.
+But now that it is part of the official Fluidsynth build, it's not specific to this project anymore.)

 ## Compared to other Android ports